-DESCRIPTION: Land- and mud slides are caused in terrain with certain combinations of slope, soil-composition and moisture content.
+DESCRIPTION: Land- and mud slides are caused in terrain with certain combinations of slope, soilcomposition and moisture content.
 A mudslide is only different in the material that is sliding (much higher water content).
 A lahar is a large-scale landslide, often caused by a building crater-lake from which one of the walls collapses.
-Lahars can also be initiated by loose and friable volcanic material being mobilized on the slopes of a volcano by an extreme rainfall event.
-These can occur on Vanuatu.
+These do not occur on Vanuatu.